DSpicer22/SOCLab/README.md

 <h2>Description</h2>
 This lab simulates a modern Security Operations Center (SOC) environment using Microsoft Azure and Microsoft Sentinel.
-It is designed to demonstrate the deployment, integration, and operational workflows of a cloud-native SIEM platform in detecting, analyzing, and responding to real-world cybersecurity threats.
+It is designed to demonstrate the deployment, integration, and operational workflows of a cloud-native SIEM platform in detecting and analyzing real-world cybersecurity threats.

 ![Image](https://github.com/user-attachments/assets/f6282110-478c-4f15-b32b-7618d660a726)